cjdbarlow/bedside-notebook/disease/congenital/downs.md

 	* Subglottic stenosis
 	In ~5%.
 Use smaller ETT than expected for age.
 * B
+	* **Bradycardia** common and significant with anaesthetic agents
+	Have atropine available.
 	* High incidence of post-operatively respiratory complications
 	* Impaired central respiratory drive
 	* Chronic lower respiratory tract infections are common